-Tucson, Arizona is a great family travel destination.
+Tucson, Arizona is a great family friendly travel destination in southern Arizona.
 It isn’t as hot as Phoenix yet is filled with all sorts of amazing activities that you can do with your kids!
 Below we recommend where to go, where to stay, and where to eat and plenty other fantastic things to do in Tucson with kids.

 Table of Contents